Patrouille de France: Recent developments

 During the ten following years, four Escadres of the French Air Force (the 12e Escadre of Aerial Base 103 Cambray-Épinoy, the 4e Escadres of Aerial Base 136 Bremgarten; the 2e Escadre of Aerial Base 102 Dijon-Longvic and the 4e Escadre of Aerial Base 133 Nancy-Ochey) perpetuated one after the other (tour à tour) the traditions of the Patrouille de France and contributed to patrol's international success.
 Nevertheless, in 1964, following budgetary restrictions, the patrol of Dassault Mystère IV was dissolved.
 Anxious not to have the designation of Patrouille de France disappear, the Minister of the Armies decided accordingly a couple of months later to adopt the Patrouille de l'École de l'Air.

 The six Fouga Magister of the Aerial Base of Salon-de-Provence became the torch of French Aerial Aerobatics (Voltige Aérienne Française) during sixteen years.
 The last presentation of Fouga Magister, which the number was nine, was held on 16 September 1980 at Salon-de-Provence.
 The Dassault/Dornier Alpha Jet became the steel spear of the Patrouille de France in 1981 with 7 aircraft.
 This number was increased to 8 as of 1982.
 A historical display took place in 1986 above New York City.
 On 25 November 2009, for the first time in the world, an aerobatic team was commanded by a woman, when Commandant of the French Air Force Virginie Guyot became leader of the Patrouille de France.

 During the France segment of the 2020 Summer Olympics closing ceremony, the Patrouille de France performed a flyby over Paris, passing the Eiffel Tower as Tokyo passed the Olympics on to the French capital for the 2024 Games.

+The Patroulle performed for their 70th anniversary and Kleine Brogel base in Belgium Air Force Days 2023.

 Pilots

 Three pilots integrate the Patrouille each year.
-The new entering patrollers are chosen amongst the hunter pilots (Chasse) of the French Air Force, which come forth voluntarily.
-They have to retain the qualification of a patrol chief and totalize at least 1500 hours of flying on a reaction aircraft in order to apply.
+The new pilots are chosen amongst the Fighter Pilots pilots (Chasse) of the French Air Force, which come forth voluntarily.
+They have to retain the qualification of a Flight Lead and have at least 1500 hours of flying on jet aircraft in order to apply.

 From the principle of cooperation, the pilots chose the three future pilots of the Patrouille.

 The 2009–2010 season was marked by the arrival, for a first time, of a female pilot : Commandant Virginie Guyot.

 The radio code of the Patrouille is Athos: